alancoomeynts-hub/lifesciskills-academy/README.md

     - Utilise Bootstrap to create easily navigatable website using responsive design principles and best practice.

- 2. Highly Quality presention of information on LifeSciSkills Academy courses (Must Have)
+ 2. Highly Quality presention of information on LifeSciSkills Academy courses (Must Have) As a potential student, I would like to see details of each course offering so I can compare and the enquiry.
+  ### Acceptance Criteria
+   - Provide programs dtails, presentation in accessible and responsive way
+   - Form accessible below course details to collect enquiry information.
+   - Form must be complete before submission and user recives feedback on successful submission.
+   ### Tasks:
+    - Create navbar and tabs containing details of each course: Academic eligibilty, Course curriculum, price, duration and delivery method.
+    - Implement Form with validation to collect information: coure of interest,preferred deliverivy location, name, phone, email, lead source, employment status and additional message.

- 3. Informations on Events and Webinars (Must Have)
+ 4. Events and Webinars (Must Have)
-    As current employee
+    As current employee, I would like to choose a course I feel would be the best pick to advance my career.
+I would to signn up for a webinar or an Open day to what your courses can offer me.
- 4. Story for Career Guidance Form
+ 5. Story for Career Guidance Form
- 5. Testimonials (should Have_
+ 6. Testimonials (should Have)
+ 7. Quick Access to enquire about courses and services offered
- 6. B2B Contact Form (Must Have)
+ 8. B2B Contact Form (Must Have)
- 7. Sign up for Journal (could Have
+ 9. Sign up for Journal (could Have)
 # Website Layout Planning

 ## Palette: